catalinii/minisatip/README.txt

 		-p public_host: specify the host where this device listens for RTSP or HTTP -x port: port for listening on http
 		-s port: start port for rtp connections
-		-a x: simulate x DVB-S2 adapters on this box
-		-t x: simulate x DVB-T2 adapters on this box
-		-m xx: simulate xx as local mac address, generates UUID based on mac -c X: bandwidth capping for the output to the network (default: unlimited) -b X: set the DVR buffer to X KB (default: XX KB)
+		-a x:y:z simulate x DVB-S2, y DVB-T2 and z DVB-C adapters on this box (0 means autodetect) -m xx: simulate xx as local mac address, generates UUID based on mac -c X: bandwidth capping for the output to the network (default: unlimited) -b X: set the DVR buffer to X KB (default: XX KB)